 Chiara: «During those years we created photographic sets together, working as assistants for each other.
 At the time we had several tasks in common».

 Arianna: «After the trip, we met up in Milan and then fate put us together.
 The first project we did together was for “Case da abitare”, a famous magazine that is unfortunately no longer there but we admired it greatly at the time.
 We created for them an interior project that was a sort of three-dimensional puzzle.
 In the end, the idea was very appreciated and in fact we were given the cover».

-Well, this isn’t a bad start!
+Well, this wasn’t a bad start!

 Chiara: «Yes, it was an important baptism.
 So that’s how it all started.
 Involuntarily we started from the top».

-Chiara: «A lot of people told us”Why are you going to open a studio?!?
-They are all outgoing money!”.
-But a studio gives you a more entrepreneurial mindset, otherwise it’s as if you did not believe it enough or did not want to try it all the way.
-Having a physical place is important, also because we take care of physical places».
+Chiara: «A lot of people said, ”Why are you going to open a studio?!?
+There are many costs…”.
+But having a studio gives you a more entrepreneurial mindset, otherwise, it’s as if you don’t believe in yourself enough or you don’t want to take it all the way.
+Having an actual physical place is important, also because that’s what we do, take care of physical places».

 What if you notice something out of place, does this bother you?

 Arianna: «When I go to a hotel, I change things around or even remove things, I move all the furniture, if I don’t, I feel the place is all wrong.
 It’s a problem and I can’t do anything about it».

 Chiara: «In my opinion, even if I do not know how to explain it, it’s the stroke of genius».